MoonLight314/MoonLight314.github.io/_posts/2021-07-13-DCGAN_Example_EN.md

 <br>

-* DCGAN Paper에서 언급되었던 방법들을 사용하여 Generator와 Discriminator를 구현합니다.
+* Implementing Generator & Discriminator by the way used in DCGAN paper.

 <br>
 <br>